 After attending FBC Indy for a year, they officially joined in March of 2017.
 “We had already felt like members but felt we should do something official,” said Mark.

-They are gradually getting to know everyone at church.
+They are both now very active at the church.
 They have participated in the Dine with Nine group that meets at various homes for dinner.
 Mark serves on the Management Resource Team while Cindy is on the Faith to Worship committee.
 They both sing in the choir.
 Cindy has volunteered to help Steve Potts in filing music.
 She has also volunteered through the church at Nora Elementary School.